galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-managing-encryption-keys.md

    ```
    galasactl secrets get --format yaml
    ```
-   Store these secrets in a `.yaml` or `.yml` file so that you can re-encrypt them after rotating the encryption keys
+   Store these secrets in a `.yaml` or `.yml` file so that you can re-encrypt them after rotating the encryption keys.

 2. Find the name of the Kubernetes Secret containing your Galasa Ecosystem's encryption keys by running:
    ```
    kubectl get secrets
    ```
-   The secret's name should be of the form `{release-name}-encryption-secret`, where `{release-name}` is the Helm release name provided when installing the Galasa Ecosystem Helm chart
+   The secret's name should be of the form `{release-name}-encryption-secret`, where `{release-name}` is the Helm release name provided when installing the Galasa Ecosystem Helm chart.

 3. Get the existing encryption keys data for your Galasa Ecosystem by running:
    ```